-Some recipients of assistance will be required to submit additional documentation so that the information that they provided on the FAFSA can be verified for accuracy by the Financial Aid Office.
-If you are selected, you will receive instructions from the Financial Aid Office on how to complete the verification process.
-That process can include utilization of the IRS Data Retrieval Tool and submission of documents to the Financial Aid Office.
+Some aid recipients will be required to submit additional documentation so that their FAFSA information can be verified for accuracy.
+If selected, you will receive instructions from the Financial Aid Office.
+You may need to utilize the IRS Data Retrieval Tool and/or submit documents to the Financial Aid Office.